Primary

 Square your hips toward the front of your mat.
 If your hip does not reach the floor, place a block or folded blanket underneath for support.
 You should feel the stretch deep in your glute, not in your knee.
 If you feel knee discomfort, flex your front foot more.

-Want Pigeon Pose in your program?
+See where Pigeon Pose fits in your weekly plan

 Start in downward dog or all fours.